 AOT is one of the longest operational RTOs in Australia dedicated to online learning.
-We have been delivering high quality courses for over 15 years.
+We have been delivering high quality courses since 2004.
 AOT is part of a group of companies that offer a turnkey solution to all training and assessment requirements.
 We have a dedicated eLearning development team and our courses are written specifically for online delivery.

 We own and operate our own proprietary LMS with a unique virtual company/simulated workplace that has been developed and expanded on for over 10 years.
 As an AOT student, you have exclusive access to the simulated workplace as part of your course.

 VET + You = A real world career

 Vocational education and training are valued by employers.
 Our courses are nationally recognised.
 Achieving an online nationally recognised qualification will demonstrate to employers that you are self-motivated, disciplined and can manage time effectively – both highly desirable traits.
 Plus, by completing the course, you have up-skilled and gained more knowledge.

 - Equips you with real world skills